Production Manager Services

 Budget & Incentive Management

-Deep knowledge of the Korea Location Incentive (up to 30%) and KOFIC equity investment programmes, ensuring your budget maximizes every available incentive and co-production benefit.
+Deep grasp of the Korea Location Incentive (up to 30%) and KOFIC equity investment programmes.
+Your budget draws on every incentive and co-production gain on offer.

 03.